At a glance

 6. Follow up with the coordinator.

 Once you’ve given consent, the next step is the evaluation.
 The coordinator will offer you a few dates and times.
 Make sure to choose one that fits into your work and family schedule.
 Then, follow up with the coordinator a day or two before.
-This helps to ensure the appointment doesn’t fall through the cracks.
+This helps to ensure that the appointment doesn’t fall through the cracks.

 To understand what happens next, find out what to expect in an early intervention evaluation.